benhamill/wending-warrens/kobolds/sociology.md

 play these roles informally.

-### Language
+## Language

-Kobolds are capable of learning and speaking the languages of most other sentients, but due to distinct anatomy along their vocal tracts, most other sentients cannot learn to speak kobolds native languages (though with training they may be able to learn to understand such languages).
+Kobolds are capable of learning and speaking the languages of most other sentients, but due to distinct anatomy along their vocal tracts, most other sentients cannot learn to speak kobolds' native languages (though with training they may be able to learn to understand such languages).
 As with all species, there are many different kobold cultures and languages thus vary across them.
 However, the most widely spoken language among kobold communities is Chrqrryip.